specklesystems/speckle-docs-OLD/user/tutorial-collab-rh-gh.md

 3. Structure Branch (Bob)
 4. Roofing Branch (Franz)

-Alice, our project manager, will use the default branch, "main", to hold the combined data - somewhat of a release branch, where information is "stable".
+Alice, our project manager, will use the default branch, "main" to hold the combined data.
+This 'canonical' branch can be seen as representing the "official" state of the model, free from whatever goes on in other branches.

-Here's a quick video of how to setup this stream:
+Here's a quick video of how to set up this stream:

 [stream creation](./img-collab-gh/stream-creation.mp4)